 Being convicted of domestic violence may include penalties such as jail time and fines.
 If you are convicted, you will also not be allowed to own firearms of any kind.
 In addition, a civil order of protection may prevent you from seeing your children and staying in your home.
 Many aspects of your life could be negatively affected, it is best to take any criminal charges seriously and retain an experienced criminal defense attorney who can fight for your rights.

-Schedule A Free Consultation With A Domestic Violence Attorney Today
+Schedule A Free Consultation With A Domestic Violence Lawyer

-If you are facing criminal charges for domestic violence, we offer free consultations.
-To schedule an initial consultation to discuss your case, please call us at 843-619-7755.
+Our attorneys offer free consultations for prospective clients.
+If you are facing criminal charges for domestic violence, contact us to learn more about how we can help you with your case.
+To schedule your free appointment and discuss your case, call us at 843-619-7755.
 You may also contact us through our website using our online form.